 So, how can you convert your home’s conservatory from being just another room into it being a fully fledged play area for your children to play and relax in, lets find out!

 In any area that you have children playing in, it’s important to make sure the flooring is easy to clean, even the best behaved child can be a mess machine.
 More so, as your conservatory will be connecting your home to your garden, your kids will likely track in mud and dirt.

 So, you should look for some easy to clean flooring options, like laminate wooden flooring or lino flooring, these will both be easier to clean than carpet.
 Lino is also great for play areas as it can be made with a wide variety of fun kid-friendly designs, which can take your play area to the next level.

-So, you should buy some blinds for your conservatory, to help keep it cooler during the Summer months, this also has two bonus effects, as the blinds will help insulate and keep the conservatory warm in Winter and the blinds will stop your little ones getting sun in their eyes whilst playing.
+If a home construction project is out of your leagues there are still effective ways you can reduce the greenhouse effect by buying some blinds for your conservatory, to help keep it cooler during the Summer months, this also has two bonus effects, as the blinds will help insulate and keep the conservatory warm in Winter and the blinds will stop your little ones getting sun in their eyes whilst playing.

 Child Sized Furniture

 If you’re using the conservatory play room, to try contain your children’s mess into one room of the home, it’s a good idea to buy some child sized furniture like a small table & chairs or a small arm chair or sofa, which will help expand what activities your children can do in the playroom.